AMENDMENTThis chapter was updated throughout December 2019.

-If a foster carer requests financial assistance the Supervising Social Worker must ask the carer to write to the Operations Manager, Adoption and Fostering, specifying their request and the reasons for it.
+If a foster carer requests financial assistance the Supervising Social Worker must discuss with their manager and write to the Head of Service, Children in Care provision, specifying the request and the reasons for it.

-The budget for providing assistance towards extensions, adaptations and transport is a fixed budget.
+The budget for providing assistance towards extensions, adaptations and transport is limited.
 Payments made by the council are discretionary and not an entitlement.

-Financial contributions for extension/adaptations may result in the council placing a legal charge on the foster carer property.
+Financial contributions for extension/adaptations will usually result in the council placing a legal charge on the foster carer property.
 Foster carers must be made aware of this at the outset of any discussions.
+It is essential that foster carers are made fully aware that if they fail to comply with the terms of the legal charge they could lose their home – this is usually dealt with by the bald statement "You can lose your home".

 The process for bringing a request to a conclusion is complex and requires all involved to act promptly.